gcallah/MiscWriting/Ideology/CancelCulture.md

 the company that develops the Firefox web browser.
 Eich is, among other things, the inventor of JavaScript, which is now one of the most popular programming languages in the world.
-But he was "cancelled" when it was revealed that he had donated to a campaign attempting block gay marriage in California.
+But he was "cancelled" when it was revealed that he had donated to a campaign attempting to block gay marriage in California.
 I think this is a clear example of the cancel culture that people want to get rid of: Eich simply had an opinion that was unpopular with progressives in the tech industry.
 Rather than exhibiting the tolerance that they so loudly proclaim as one of their special virtues, they showed themselves to be completely intolerant of his simply disagreeing with them.
 It is worth noting that Eich